The vaginal ring is a soft plastic ring put in the vagina.

 The ring is changed every three weeks, with a week off.

 - Easy to use – one ring lasts three weeks

 - The ring is good at preventing pregnancy

-- Women can control when their period will come
+- Easy to know and to control when a period will come

-- It protects against womb and ovarian cancer and pelvic inflammatory disease
+- It protects against womb, ovarian cancer and colorectal cancer

 - Need to remember once a month